-nealth, assuming that they have a varied diet and see a doctor regularly.
-They are also very paticular about keeping themselves clean.
+oman citizens usually enjoy good health, assuming that they have a varied diet and see a doctor regularly.
+They are also very particular about keeping themselves clean.
 Your city can build some structures to help the public ward off disease.